BaptisteH3089/ImbLearning/README.md

 ### For undersampling strategies

+In this part the f1-score refers to the macro average f1-score which is obtained with the function classification_report of the scikit-learn package.
+It is the unweighted average of the f1-score obtained for each label.

 #### Credit Card Dataset

 | F1-score             | Logistic Regression | Decision Trees | Naive Bayes | KNN | Random Forest Classifier |